 CRISS FRAMEWORK FOR TEACHING PLAN DEVELOPMENT

 Mastery of effective teaching plan design takes practice.
 Trainer-facilitated sessions are tailored to the needs and budget of individual schools or clients, and may include CRISS Framework for Teaching and Learning review, lesson analysis, team planning time, demonstration lessons, facilitated planning time, etc. The CRISS trainer will provide models, guide questions, and other resources to support teachers through lesson design.
 The CRISS Framework for Teaching planning process incorporates backward design and ways to evaluate standards implementation.

 Costs include trainer honorarium, travel, and copy fees.
 Some optional instructional resources are available for purchase.
-We also offer this online.

 Participation in this workshop requires prior attendance at an Introduction to Project CRISS workshop within the last 18 months.

 Trainer-facilitated follow-up workshops help focus teaching and learning on best practices for different audiences.
 The CRISS National Office staff will help you identify exactly what you need for the greatest positive impact on student learning.
 Here are some of the options.
 Don’t see what you need?
 Ask us!
-And always keep in mind - may of these options are now available as live, online facilitated sessions or series.

 - Project CRISS Refresher If it’s been a while and you want the latest edition of the CRISS manual, or you are working toward a deeper understanding of the CRISS Frameworks for Teaching and Learning, the refresher offers a general audience a review of the Frameworks and a modeled Framework for Teaching plan.
 (6 hours)

 CRISS & the Common Core

 Embed this in a CRISS refresher, or work through the standards and a